stonepros/stone/doc/releases/nautilus.rst

 - *Misc*:

-  * Ceph has a new set of :ref:`orchestrator modules
+  * Stone has a new set of :ref:`orchestrator modules
     <orchestrator-cli-module>` to directly interact with external
     orchestrators like ceph-ansible, DeepSea, Rook, or simply ssh via a consistent CLI (and, eventually, Dashboard) interface.